Devvishnoi6/Weather-Forecast-Project/README.md

 Usage:

-Enter a city name in the search box.
+Enter a city name: Type the name of the city in the input field and click "Search".
-Click the "Search" button.
-Or click the "Use Current Location" button.
+Use current location: Click "Use Current Location" to fetch weather data for your current location.
-The weather information for the selected city or location will be displayed.
+View weather forecast: The app will display the current weather conditions and a 5-day forecast for the selected city or location.
+The forecast includes:
+Temperature (in Celsius)

+Wind speed (in meters per second)

+Humidity (in percentage)

 Future Plans: